gosweetspot/freight-api/shipments/post.md

 - **ruraloverride** - true/false - ignore all rural delivery validation and surcharges
 - **deliveryreference** - string:50, order reference
 - **commodities** - JSON object array of customs declared commoditiy information.
 Only required for international shipments.
-- **printtoprinter** - true/false - if supplied, the print job is sent to the *access_token* desingated printer.
-For testing purpose this can be provided as "no"
+- **printtoprinter** - string, "true" would send a print request to your default printer. "false" indicates no printing is required.
+You can also put a [printer](https://github.com/gosweetspot/freight-api/blob/master/printers/get.md) name here and the print request would be sent directly to that printer.
 - **outputs** - optional -  JSON string array.
 Returns output of label as a PNG or PDF.
 Acceptable values:
       LABEL_PDF - label is presented on an A4 page
       LABEL_PNG_100X175 - label is presented as a PNG image with dimension 100mm x 175mm